 St Mary’s participates in two tennis leagues, one in the first term and the other in the third term.
 Eight teams are entered into each league, which gives about 48 players the chance to participate in a match every week.
 Social tennis is also offered as a games session throughout the year.

-The past 2016/2017 season has been an extremely successful one for St Mary’s tennis.
+The past 2018 season has been an extremely successful one for St Mary’s tennis.
 The St Mary’s A team participated in both the Hilton/St Anne’s and Eunice tennis festival, emerging unbeaten in the Eunice festival.
 The junior inter-high team (Form I and IIs) won a nail biting final to clinch the junior inter-high title.
-Twenty-five schools competed in this event.
+Twenty-two schools competed in this event.

 St Mary’s also emerged victorious in the A inter-high, which is a team event consisting of the top four players.
-The A inter-high team beat Helpmekaar Kollege in the final to clinch the title.
+The A inter-high team beat St Stithians in the final to clinch the title.
 In addition to this, the St Mary’s B team won the B inter-high tournament.
 This is a tournament for players ranked from 5-8 on their school’s ladder.

 Since its introduction to the St Mary’s School sporting codes in 2006, water polo has grown and become bigger than it has ever been in the school’s history.
 With over 80 girls playing water polo in both the Junior and Senior Schools combined, water polo has gained much momentum and many successes.

-Water polo offers tournaments and competition at all levels and St Mary’s water polo competes in the top tournaments around the country including the Roedean School Old Mutual Prestige Cup, the St Stithians Invitational, The Reddam House Constantia Girls’ U19 Water Polo Tournament, the National Aquatics Festival, Summer Splash, Reef Cup Water Polo Tournament and the St Peters Old Petrians Water Polo Cup.
-The U14 players compete in the Roedean School (SA) U14 tournament and the U15s compete in the Crawford College, Lonehill, Shaun Fuchs Cup.
-Schools nationwide compete in many of these tournaments.
+St Mary’s senior water polo competes in the top tournaments around the country including the Roedean School Old Mutual Prestige Cup, the St Stithians Invitational Tournament, the Reddam House Constantia Girls’s U19 Water Polo Tournament, National Aquatics Festival, Summer Splash, Reef Cup Water Polo Tournament and the St Peters Old Petrians Water Polo Tournament.

-Roedean School (SA) and Old Mutual initiated a 1st team tournament comprising the top 10 girls’ water polo schools in Gauteng.
+Roedean School (SA) and Old Mutual initiated a first team tournament comprising the top 10 girls’ water polo schools in Gauteng.
 This initiative involves disadvantaged communities and aims to create water-safe learners.
 Each school that participates in the tournament pairs with a disadvantaged school and implements Learn to Swim programmes.
-The St Mary’s 1st team have had great success over the past four years and have donated their winning funds to a development swimming programme at Waverley Girls’ High School and HA Jack Primary.
+The St Mary’s first team have had great success over the past four years and have donated their winning funds to a development swimming programme at HA Jack Primary School.